falberthen/EcommerceDDD/README.md

 It holds some abstractions and implementation for infrastructure to be used by all microservices and underlying dependencies.

 - **Crosscutting** <br/>
-It contains project implementations that cross-cut all microservices, such as `IdentityServer` and `API gateway`.
+It contains project implementations that cross-cut all microservices, such as `IdentityServer`, `API gateway`, and `ServiceClients`.
+The `ServiceClients` project provides typed Kiota-generated HTTP clients for direct service-to-service communication.

 - **Services** <br/>
 The microservices composing the backend are built to be as simple as possible, structured as a vertically sliced structure with  `API`, `Application`, `Domain,` and `Infrastructure.`